 Colleges:

-Mainstream colleges should have a named person in charge of support for students with special educational needs.
+Mainstream colleges should have a named person in charge of support for students with SEND.